String Covering: A Survey: Covers in strings

-\subsection{Covers \& Cover Arrays}
+\subsection{Covers \& cover arrays}

 In 1990 Apostolico and Ehrenfeucht \cite{AE90,AE93} introduced the idea of a cover of a string, defined in Section~\ref{sect:prelim}, as a means of providing a description of some strings, at once more succinct and more expressive: $aba$ as a kind of abbreviation of $ababaaba$.
 They described an $\bigO(n\log^2n)$ algorithm to compute all the maximal quasiperiodic substrings of \s{x}, in particular \s{x} itself if quasiperiodic, a result later improved by Iliopoulos and Mouchard \cite{IM99}, also Brodal and Pedersen~\cite{BP00}, to $\bigO(n \log n)$.
 In 1991 Apostolico, Farach and Iliopoulos \cite{AFI91} described a linear-time algorithm to determine the shortest cover of quasiperiodic \s{x}.
 Then Breslauer \cite{B1992} published an on-line linear-time algorithm to compute the minimum cover of each prefix of \s{x}, while Moore and Smyth \cite{MS94,MS95} described a linear-time algorithm to compute {\it all} the covers of \s{x} itself.
-A recent paper \cite{CR21} compares the run-time of these latter three algorithms (AFI~\cite{AFI91}, B~\cite{B1992}, MS~\cite{MS94,MS95}).
-Further, in~\cite{IP96} Iliopoulos and Park presented an $\bigO(\log\log n)$-time parallel algorithm for finding all the covers of \s{x}.
+A recent paper \cite{CR21} compares the run-time of these latter three algorithms (AFI~\cite{AFI91}, B~\cite{B1992}, MS~\cite{MS94,MS95}), along with implementations of several other generalizations of cover algorithms.
+Further, in~\cite{IP96} Iliopoulos and Park presented an $\bigO(\log\log n)$-time parallel algorithm to compute all the covers of \s{x}.

 Finally, Li and Smyth \cite{LS02} published an on-line linear-time algorithm to compute the \itbf{cover array} $\s{\gamma_x}[1..n]$ of \s{x}, specifying the longest cover of each prefix $\s{x}[1..i]$ of \s{x}, zero for no cover.
 Since for every cover \s{u} of \s{x}, any cover of \s{u} is also a cover of \s{x}, the cover array $\s{\gamma}$ turns out to be an exact analogy to the border array $\s{\beta}$, specifying {\it all} the covers of every prefix of \s{x}: